scorpidio11/bamazon/README.md

  If there is not enough stock in the inventory, user will not be able to complete the transaction.
  If there is enough product, user can get the total cost of purchase and the remaining quantity will be updated on SQL database.

-#Link to screenshots of application:  https://drive.google.com/file/d/16jots5RNDYJO7eAXVpma4vOQbkT-ck3r/view
+#Link to video of application:  https://drive.google.com/file/d/16jots5RNDYJO7eAXVpma4vOQbkT-ck3r/view